 Larry also gives professional time for causes he believes in.
 For years, he has given countless hours at no charge by speaking to high schools and church youth groups on the variety of consequences that drunk drivers will face, both criminally and civilly.
 This work has been in conjunction with his founding of Lawyers Against Drunk Driving; that organization is on the web at LawyersAgainstDrunkDriving.com.
 He also piloted the beginning of the Asbury Lawyers’ Forum, a group of lawyers that periodically meets as a group to offer free legal advice to the public at Asbury United Methodist Church.

-In March 2010, Larry was recognized in b metro, The Magazine of Birmingham Living for having "reached the highest levels of ethical standards and professional excellence" in its article, "The City's Top Legal Minds."
-Those accolades dovetail exactly with his peer reviewed rating, which notched perfect scores in both legal ability and adherence to professional standards.
+In March 2010, Larry was recognized in b metro, The Magazine of Birmingham Living for having “reached the highest levels of ethical standards and professional excellence” in its article, “The City’s Top Legal Minds.”
+Those accolades dovetail exactly with his peer reviewed rating, which has notched perfect scores in both legal ability and adherence to professional standards for better than a decade.
 Larry was selected to the Board of Directors of the Alabama Association for Justice for the 2010-2011 term.